Ibrahim778/VitaFTPI-Core/README.md

 1. Everyone who contributed to VitaSDK.
 1. Anyone else who helped out on the discord servers.

+# Updating

+Updating is simple REPLACE not merge both the uploader and editor folder.

 # FAQ:
 **1. What do I put as the drive letter?**